ZKoch-Kronoberg/obs-source-manager/detailed-guide.md

 If the page looks like expected and there is only a single error message saying "Failed to connect to OBS:Your payload's data is missing an `authentication` string, however authentication is required." the build was probably made correctly.

 ## Setting up OBS

+You will need to set up an OBS Scene Collection structured in the way that the source manager expects

+### Creating a scene collection from scratch
+Open OBS Studio and press the "New" button under the "Scene Collection" section of the top menu to create the scene collection your setup will be contained in.